hcs64/neon64v2/pkg/README.txt

 The CPU has a cooperative scheduler, using an emulated cycle timer to trade off between the CPU and PPU.
 This works mainly with daddi+bgezl.

+While the PPU is fetching background tiles, it can yield; if the CPU task does any writes that would affect graphics mid-line, it will let the fetch catch up first.

 The RSP has a separate coop scheduler.
 When a task yields it can run code on the CPU via the RSP break interrupt.